 Hackers appear targeting logistics and transportation companies in North America with Lumma Stealer.
-A phishing campaign utilized various infostealers and remote access trojans for espionage.
-Experts suspect several cybercrime groups backed by governments of Russia and China are behind the campaign.
+A phishing campaign utilized various info-stealers and remote access trojans for espionage.
+Experts suspect several cybercrime groups backed by the governments of Russia and China are behind the campaign.

 Transportation Companies Hit by Cyberattacks

 Proofpoint researchers reported a new cyberattack targeting shipping logistics companies in North America.
-The campaign began back in May 2024 and involved the use of remote access trojans to steal information.
+The campaign began in May 2024 and involved using remote access trojans to steal information.
 In addition to malware, attackers are using combined with phishing and social engineering to gain initial access.

 Notably, the attackers disguise the malware as Samsara, AMB Logistic and Astra TMS management software.
 These software suites are made specifically to manage transportation operations.
 Phishing emails that the hackers were sending aimed at employees of logistics companies.